-Gifts for those Leaving Home
+Check List for those Leaving Home

-Safety First!
 Every home should have a good First Aid kit.
 This might sound like a dull gift idea but it is undeniably a very useful one, and many young people overlook practicalities like this.
 First Aid saves lives.

 Installing new locks is always advisable when moving into any property.
 If the landlord forbids this for some reason, then at least install bolts, window locks (if they aren't already in place) and a strong door chain.

 If room-sharing is on the cards, then a strong secure box (lockable) is highly recommended. to keep personal documents, money or valuables safe from itchy fingers.
 A roommate might be trustworthy - but what about their friends and their friend's friends?
 A more determined thief would simply walk off with the strong box, but it may be enough to deter the casual opportunist.
 It's best to keep such things stored out of sight, even so.

 Shop around for a good deal - and do take the time to read all the small print and be clear on precisely what the insurance covers, and to what monetary limit.
 Some deals are cheaper simply because they're no so good.

 "Neither a borrower nor a lender be!"

-If you can't afford to replace it, (at the same quality), don't borrow it.
+If you can't afford to replace it at the same quality, don't borrow it.

 If you can afford to replace it, buy your own anyway.